 * Taleb cites physicist Richard Gott, who tested this argument by making a list of Broadway shows on a given day, May 17, 1993, and predicted that the longest running ones would last longest and vice versa.
 He was proven right with 95% accuracy.

 If you enjoyed this, you might like:

-Howard Marks & Nassim Taleb on the role of luck & randomness, which explores the disproportionate role that luck & randomness play in our lives.
+Howard Marks & Nassim Taleb on the role of luck & randomness explores the disproportionate role that luck & randomness play in our lives.

 Access my Library containing all the books that I have read, and my Anti-Library of books that I haven’t yet read (inspired by Nassim Taleb).

 I’ve also posted an explicit list of 15 books that will make you wiser.
 Not every book passes the Lindy test but quite a few of them do!